-The bill amends Florida Statutes to enhance the authority and accountability of agencies in issuing rules and guidance documents.
+This bill amends Florida Statutes to clarify the authority of agencies in issuing rules and guidance documents.
 It establishes that any guidance document or interpretation of a statute issued by an agency without explicit statutory delegation is invalid.
-Agencies are prohibited from adopting rules or issuing guidance unless they have been expressly granted the power to do so.
-Additionally, the bill requires agencies to prepare a statement of estimated regulatory costs for proposed rules and mandates a retrospective cost-benefit analysis for each adopted rule after a specified period.
+Agencies are prohibited from adopting rules or issuing guidance unless they have been expressly granted the authority through specific statutory delegation.
+Additionally, the bill requires agencies to prepare a statement of estimated regulatory costs for all proposed rules and mandates the publication of materials used to produce these estimates.
+It also introduces requirements for retrospective cost-benefit analyses and mandates public notification and comment periods during reviews of existing rules.

 Statutes affected: